Black Myth: Wukong: Release

 For the launch, Black Myth: Wukong received four editions: Digital Standard Edition, Digital Deluxe Edition, Deluxe Edition, and Collector's Edition.
 The Digital Standard Edition contains the base game.
 The Digital Deluxe Edition provides, alongside the base game, extra in-game content and a selected digital soundtrack.
 The content consists of the weapon Bronzecloud Staff; the equipment Folk Opera Mask, Folk Opera Almsgiving Armor, Folk Opera Leather Bracers, and Folk Opera Buskins; and the curio Wind Chimes.
 The two physical editions, the Deluxe Edition and the Collector's Edition, contain an activation code for the Digital Deluxe Edition on WeGame for JD.com purchases or Steam for overseas purchases.
 The Deluxe Edition comes with the physical collectibles: Steel Case, The Constricting Headband, Chaos at the Peach Banquet (color print on silk scroll), Wind Chime (necklace), Thunderstone (ring), Gold Sun Crow (pin), Stamps and Postcard, and Warranty Certificate.
 For the Collector's Edition, these are: Steel Case, Confront Destiny (protagonist figurine), Teaching of the Heart Sutra (color print on silk scroll), Wind Chime, Thunderstone, Gold Sun Crow, Stamps and Postcard, and Warranty Certificate.
 A physical disc was not included in these editions.
-Game Science stated that they were still exploring options to offer physical discs, but that limitations in offline resources made it difficult to offer physical discs simultaneously with the release.
+Game Science stated that it was still exploring options to offer physical discs, but that limitations in offline resources made it difficult to offer physical discs simultaneously with the release.

 Black Myth: Wukong was the most-wishlisted game on Steam starting May 2024.
 Pre-orders for the game launched on June 8, 2024.
 The in-game content Trailblazer's Scarlet Gourd, which can also be obtained through gameplay progression, was a bonus incentive for pre-ordering.
 By early August 2024, ahead of the release, the game ranked first on Steam's global top sellers chart.
-When the game's preload went live shortly before release, the download bandwidth usage on Steam reached its highest peak ever at 70 terabytes per second, superseding the previous record held by Cyberpunk 2077 in 2020.
+When the game's preload went live shortly before release, the download bandwidth usage on Steam reached its then highest peak of 70 terabytes per second, superseding the previous record held by Cyberpunk 2077 in 2020.
 Hero Games, a marketing partner, reportedly sent some content creators an email with an activation code for the game and guidelines to not discuss certain topics such as politics, feminism, and other things in their coverage of the game at launch.